Pine Bluff, Arkansas: Indigenous peoples, European settlement and Quapaw Cession

+Founding, Trail of Tears and the antebellum era (1832–1861)

+Bonne built a log cabin with a lean-to which served as his home... as well as a tavern with lodging accommodations for travelers.
+The settlement was officially named “The Town of Pine Bluff” by the county court on October 16, 1832.

-With its proximity to the Arkansas River, the small town served as a port for travel and shipping.
-Steamships provided the primary mode of transport, arriving from downriver ports such as New Orleans.
-From 1832–1838, Pine Bluff residents would see Native American migrants on the Trail of Tears waterway who were being forcibly removed by the US Army from the American Southeast to Indian Territory west of the Mississippi River.
+With its proximity to the Arkansas River, the town served as an inland port for steamboat travel and shipping.
+Steamboats provided the primary mode of transport, arriving from downriver ports such as New Orleans.
+From 1832 to 1838, Pine Bluff residents would see Native American migrants on the Trail of Tears waterway who were being forcibly removed by the United States Army from the Southeast to the Indian Territory west of the Mississippi River.

-From 1832–1858, Pine Bluff was also a station on the passage of Seminole and Black Seminoles, who were forcibly removed from Florida to the Territory.
+From 1832 to 1858, the town was a station on the Trail of Tears for the Seminole and their slaves, who were forcibly removed from Florida Territory to the Indian Territory.
 They included the legendary Black Seminole leader John Horse, who arrived in the city via the steamboat Swan in 1842.